walle89/SwedbankJson/docs/reference.md

 Disables quick balance for account.

 ## Terminate()
 Signing out the user.
-Also clears local cookie and session data.
+Also, clears the local cookie and session data.